gSchool/stoplight-event-exercise/README.md

 ## Stoplight

-For this exercise, you will be creating a web page that looks like a spotlight with buttons that make changes to the light.
+For this exercise, you will be creating a web page that looks like a stoplight with buttons that make changes to the light.
 Open up `script.js` in your editor for the directions.
 Once completed, try out the challenges and the bonus below.

 #### Challenge One: Button Click